-In Japan, the nameless and low-status people are not treated as human beings.
-They are thrown away as garbages.
+In Japan, nameless people are not treated as human beings.
+They are thrown away like garbage.

 All of them aggravated the situation.
-With no hope in sight, depression developed in April 2010.
+With no hope in sight, my depression developed in April 2010.

-And now I'm given a Mental Health Certificate (Class 3).
+And now, I am issued a Mental Disability Certificate (Class 3).

 I have trouble getting food and enough nutrition.
-But, involuntarily, I work as a non-regular worker only to secure a place to live, I have to work full-time, while taking care not to worsen my illness.
+Yet, in order to secure a place to live, I have to work full-time, while taking care not to worsen my illness.
 Off course, the overwork doesn't last long, and the disease re-worsens.
-It's the endless loop of agony.
+It is the endless loop of agony.
 In other words, it is an unhealthy, non-cultural, and lousy life.

-By the way, the ruthlessness of the Japanese toward unknown and low social status people is also shown in a 2018 survey conducted by the Charities Aid Foundation (CAF).
+By the way, the ruthlessness of the Japanese toward unknown and low social status people is also shown in a 2018 survey by the Charities Aid Foundation (CAF).

-In this survey, Japan ranked 142nd out of 144 in terms of the percentage of people who “helped a stranger” in the past month.
+In this survey, Japan ranked 142nd out of 144 countries and regions in the question, "Have you helped a stranger in the past month"?
 It was the second worst.

-While I made this graph, I unconsciously nodded my head in agreement.
+While making this chart, I subconsciously agreed with this outcome.
 But at the same time, the painful memories of being hung up one-sidedly by the publishers came back as vividly as if it had just happened.

 This is probably what is known as tsundere (hot and cold).
 But the cold attitude is overly ruthless and exclusive; it violates human rights.